CybercentreCanada/assemblyline-service-oletools/README.md

     * FrankenStrings Patterns module results
     * Base64 encoded content

-Extraction for both VBA scripts in macros, embedded streams and suspicious is performed by the service.
+Extraction for both VBA scripts in macros, embedded streams and suspicious xml is performed by the service.